MicrosoftDocs/cpp-docs/docs/standard-library/path-class.md

 ### Remarks

-The path is available in a portable generic format (see [`generic_string()`](#generic_string)).
-Or, you can get the native format of the path.
+The path is available in a portable generic format (see [`generic_string()`](#generic_string)) or the native format of the path.
 This function returns the native string.
 On a POSIX system, the generic format and the native format are the same.

-In the following example, tested on Windows 11, the generic path string is `c:/t/temp/temp.txt` and the native string is `c:\\t\\temp.txt`
+In the following example running on Windows 11, the generic path string is `c:/t/temp/temp.txt` and the native string is `c:\\t\\temp.txt`

 ```cpp
 // Compile with /std:c++17 or higher